LYFsmile Logo

 How distance from parents leads to anger and negative feelings in teens

-Teen anger and emotional issues due to parental distanceWhen emotional distance continues for a long time, it doesn’t just stay as silence — it often starts changing how your teen feels and reacts.
+Teen anger and emotional issues due to parental distanceWhen emotional distance continues for a long time, it doesn’t just stay silent; it often starts changing how your teen feels and reacts.
 What begins as separation and detachment from parents can slowly turn into frustration, anger, or even resentment.

 Your teen may not always understand what they are feeling.
 When emotions remain unexpressed, they can build up internally and come out as irritability, aggressive behaviour, or emotional outbursts.
 In many cases, this is linked to teen anxiety, low mood, or constant worry that hasn’t been addressed.